layilin/SP23-33852/_annotations/book2.md

 64.187.
 Augaean toil.
 Augeas, king of Elis, owned the stables that Hercules cleaned in the course of completing one of his twelve labors.
 Grainger is comparing the labor of washing every leaf in a cane field with the labors of Hercules, who cleaned the stables by redirecting the Alpheus and Peneus rivers through them.

 64.171n.
 Sir Hans Sloane's Natural History of Jamaica.
 Hans Sloane (1660-1753), an Irish physician, naturalist, and collector who traveled to Jamaica in 1687 with Christopher Monck, second duke of Albemarle and newly appointed governor of Jamaica.
 During his stay in Jamaica, Sloane amassed an extensive collection of natural specimens, including plants, that later served as the subject of *A voyage to the islands Madera, Barbados, Nieves, S. Christophers and Jamaica* (1707, 1725), his natural history of Jamaica.
-Sloane also served as president of the Royal Society.
+Sloane also succeeded Isaac Newton as president of the Royal Society in 1727.
 Upon his death, he bequeathed his extensive collections, which he had made considerable additions to after returning from Jamaica, to the British nation.
 These collections served as the founding collections of the British Museum, the British Library, and the Natural History Museum in London.
 Sloane discusses the propagation of cochineal in the second volume of his *Voyage* (208).

 [place] 65.197 men of Kent.
 Kent is a county in southeastern England.